ZizouHuweidi/zizouhuweidi.github.io/content/whoami/index.md

 Muslim, Libyan, Software Engineer.

+FOSS and Linux enthusiast.
+Interested in Distributed Systems and ML.

-Simple man who strives to understand things deeply, to achieve the desired simplicity without sacrificing correctness.
+Simple man who strives to simplicity without sacrificing correctness.

 My goal in life is to be a key to goodness and leave behind a legacy of goodness.

-Backend Engineer interested in Distributed Systems and Data Engineering.
-Also a FOSS and Linux enthusiast